-Physical interventions will be reviewed and agreed in writing in the "Positive Handling Plan" in partnership with the pupil, their parents, or those with parental responsibility, and other statutory agencies working with the pupil particularly when children are a significant change in the pupils' behaviour which requires the plan to be amended between annual reviews.
+• Physical interventions will be reviewed and agreed in writing in the "Positive Handling"

+Plan" in partnership with the pupil, their parents, or those with parental responsibility, between annual reviews.

 • The review and agreement between these parties will occur when the first "Positive on the schools' server along with the pupils' Learning Plan so staff have easy access to them.